Computer vision

 Fourth person sensing / Fourth person captioning

-"Fourth person sensing" and "fourth person captioning" are new concepts for correctly recognizing the circumstances surrounding the user by combining multimodal information obtained from various viewpoints.
-In these concepts, the information sources are categorized in terms of n-person viewpoints, that is, the first-person (wearable camera), the second-person (camera on a robot), and the third-person (camera embedded in environment) viewpoints, and all the information are fused to recognize the current situation correctly.
-For example, a reader of a novel can know all the information including emotions such as a hero, a sub character, and other characters.
-This is like "god's viewpoint" and this research aims to realize this "god's viewpoint".
+"Fourth person sensing" and "fourth person captioning" are innovative concepts for accurately recognizing the circumstances surrounding a user by integrating multimodal information from various viewpoints.
+These concepts categorize information sources based on n-person viewpoints: the first-person (wearable camera), the second-person (camera on a robot), and the third-person (camera embedded in the environment).
+All the information is combined to correctly recognize the current situation.
+For instance, a novel reader can understand all the information, including the emotions of the hero, sub-characters, and other characters.
+This is akin to a "god's viewpoint," and this research aims to achieve such a comprehensive perspective.

 fig. Fourth person sensing fig. Fourth person captioning